 Bond University’s Vice-Chancellor and President, Professor Tim Brailsford, said he was extremely pleased to see the university had retained its leading position underpinned by outstanding ratings for student experience for the 11th consecutive year in The Good Universities Guide 2017.

 “At Bond, our students come first, second and third.
 This year’s results are evidence of continued commitment to Bond University’s student-led strategy and absolute resolve to providing a world-class educational and personal experience for all of our students.
 Bond’s unique position as the country’s leading private, non-profit and independent university is reinforced through its small class sizes, personalised approach to student learning, focus on graduate outcomes and community experience.”

-Chris Lester, Chief Executive Officer of the Good Education Group, said that results for Queensland regional universities are outstanding, but the Guide indicates that measures of graduate employment outcomes are complex.
+Chris Lester, Chief Executive Officer of the Good Education Media, said that results for Queensland regional universities are outstanding, but the Guide indicates that measures of graduate employment outcomes are complex.

 “Employment outcomes for Queensland’s regional universities are outstanding, but close inspection reveals that these universities are often characterised by a high proportion of non-school leaver students, such as mature-age students.
 Many students at these universities will also study part-time and/or off campus.
 Compared to a more traditional student, who commences university directly from high school and studies full time and on campus, students attending Queensland’s regional universities may have very different experiences in the employment market.”

 The Good Universities Guide 2017 provides the only independent five-star performance ratings of Australian undergraduate courses and their providers.